raihan-naime/raihan-naime/README.md

 ---

 ## 👨‍💻 About Me
-Hello!
-I'm Raihan Naime, a dedicated Front End Developer with a strong interest in Full Stack Development.
-I enjoy building modern, scalable applications and love sharing my knowledge through teaching and writing.
+Hey there!
+I'm Raihan Naime — a Front End Developer who writes more code than messages and drinks more tea than water.
+I love building clean, modern, and scalable web applications, and I'm currently leveling up toward Full Stack Development.
+When I’m not coding, I’m teaching, writing, or fixing bugs I created at 2 AM. :)

 ### Full Stack Web Developer or MERN Stack Specialist (Beginner)